 Logistics efficiency owes it importance to the fact that it underpins the ability of a business to compete and grow.
 And, warehouse inventory management when done right unlocks greater efficiencies, making it a top priority for businesses looking to improve customer satisfaction, increase margins and grow revenues.

-The ultimate goal of effective inventory management is to balance order fulfillment needs while minimizing the inventory carrying costs.
-A warehouse inventory management plan has to balance several conflicting goals – like overstocking/understocking, shorter lead times, rapid order fulfillments, smooth product flow, fluid work flow, improved visibility, good selectivity, more productivity, and maximum capacity.
+The ultimate goal of effective inventory management is to balance order fulfilment needs while minimizing the inventory carrying costs.
+A warehouse inventory management plan has to balance several conflicting goals – like overstocking/under-stocking, shorter lead times, rapid order fulfilments, smooth product flow, fluid work flow, improved visibility, good selectivity, more productivity, and maximum capacity.
 Sounds tricky?
 It sure is.